 The Chicago Tribune reported recently about an Allstate study that revealed many interesting findings about supposed “good” drivers.
 The surveys revealed that 89 percent said they’ve driven faster than the speed limit, 45 percent said they’ve driven when they’re so tired they could fall asleep and 34 percent conceded they had sent an e-mail or text message while driving, according to the survey of 1,000 adults polled by Financial Dynamics for Allstate insurance company.
 70 percent of those who responded said they had to slam on the brakes or swerve to avoid a car accident after they became distracted.

 These are somewhat startling statistics.
 I guess one could compare this to the early implementation of the seat belt.
 I have read that when the seat belt was added to vehicles in the early 1960s, only about 10 percent of drivers actually buckled up.
 It took several decades before drivers became smarter about the dangers of not wearing your seat belt.
 Study’s show that approximately 80 percent of drivers wear their seat belts today.
 The evolution in seat belt use most likely came from stricter state laws and city ordinances along with a fervent public safety movement.
 Hopefully the same evolution takes place with the use of cell phones while driving.
 Evidence is overwhelming that it is extremely dangerous to text or talk on the phone while driving.
 It will be interesting to see if these statistics change in the next 5 to 10 years.

-Should you or someone you love become injured in a Chicago car accident or Chicago truck accident, then call Chicago injury attorney, Aaron Bryant, for a free consultation at 312-588-3384 or go to the firm website at www.blgchicago.com.
+Should you or someone you love become injured in a www porn sexy com or http://chicagocaraccidentblog.com/hot-teen-girls-boobs/, then call Chicago injury attorney, Aaron Bryant, for a free consultation at 312-588-3384 or go to the firm website at www.blgchicago.com.